Bloeckchengrafik/harpy/README.md

 This makes it possible to compile python code to a binary that can be executed without the need of a python interpreter.
 Also, this form of python works on embedded systems that do not have the capability to run a full python interpreter.

 ### This project is still in development and is not ready for production use.
-It is not recommended to use it in

 ## 🖥️ Installation